dikortis/LetsTalkETC/Episodes/Episode_2.md

 like that

 Elaine:
- yeah so previously we had
+ yes so previously we had
 updated go athyrium client to delay the bomb and now parody are the earth core team has accepted our treat but the same changes for the parody client and right now parody is the most popular client in
-84 ET SI so bi our january hard fork everyone should have the update client with the bomb delay and it's great that math core has been so supportive of our changes and willing to accommodate us and me for that matter you know the rest of the etherium developers have also provided a lot of technical support in helping us get everything stabilized
+84 ETS so bi our january hard fork everyone should have the update client with the bomb delay and it's great that math core has been so supportive of our changes and willing to accommodate us and me for that matter you know the rest of the ethereum developers have also provided a lot of technical support in helping us get everything stabilized

 **Carlo Vicari:**
-cool cool oh
+cool

 **Elaine:**
-yeah I saw something
+yes I saw something

 **Carlo Vicari:**
-yeah
+yes
-yeah definitely Christian go ahead
+definitely Christian go ahead

 **Christian Seberino:**
  okay
 well first of all I didn't know what
-Alain just said I'm very glad that she's getting support from the etherium developers and but I did have one question that might help some people listening so I was reading about in the dev report and in this link this paper that is in the dev report called it
-Nerium classic fundamentals and if you read this and you read what the developers are doing i could imagine some people thinking holy moly if I'm not a genius I can't contribute and I you guys picked up the the clients midstream and and you guys are now you know working on them you remove the dow issues and i was just wondering what would you say to somebody that maybe is
+Alain just said I'm very glad that she's getting support from the ethereum developers and but I did have one question that might help some people listening so I was reading about in the dev report and in this link this paper that is in the dev report called it ethereum classic fundamentals and if you read this and you read what the developers are doing i could imagine some people thinking holy moly if I'm not a genius I can't contribute and I you guys picked up the the clients midstream and you guys are now you know working on them you remove the dow issues and i was just wondering what would you say to somebody that maybe is